 Cloud LiveBoot is available to all Barracuda Backup customers with an Instant Replacement and Barracuda Cloud Storage subscription and is available to all customers excluding those in Japan.

 Once VMs are booted in the Barracuda Cloud, you can connect to them by using the VNC client of your choice.
-A unique IP address and password are provided to you by Barracuda for each VM.
-VMs running in the Barracuda Cloud remain operational for seven days, before they are shut down and permanently deleted.
+Barracuda provides you with a unique IP address and password for each VM.
+VMs running in the Barracuda Cloud remain operational for seven days before they are shut down and permanently deleted.
 If you require additional time, contact Barracuda Networks Technical Support.

-The number of VMs that can be run in the Barracuda Cloud at once is based on the Barracuda Backup model, as shown in Table 1.
+The number of VMs that you can run in the Barracuda Cloud at once is based on the Barracuda Backup model, as shown in Table 1.

 |Barracuda Backup Model||Maximum Number of Running VMs|